LeishMarrero/Election_Analysis/README.md

 ## Election-Audit Results
 The following are the results for the Election-Audit:
 - Total Votes: 369,711
-- Total number of Votes & Percentages of Votes per County
+- Total number of Votes & Percentages of Votes per County:

   - Jefferson received 10.5% of the votes, equal to 38,855 votes.
   - Denver received 82.8% of the votes, equal to 306,055 votes.
   - Arapahoe received 6.7% of the votes, equal to 24,801 votes.